 When Brett was 4 years old, a "fiddle and a bow" topped his Christmas list.
 In the years that followed, Brett's love for music intensified.
 He began making public appearances when he was 6 years old and he recorded his first album.
 At age 9 Brett was featured in the March/April edition of "The Ozark Mountaineer" magazine and at age 10 he won "2010 Most Outstanding Young Fiddler" at the American Heritage Music Festival in Grove, OK.

 Brett's fiddling has been featured in numerous Missouri venues to include contests, festivals, county fairs, benefits, music shows, school functions, and church events.
-He has made guest appearances on the Mickey Gilley Show and the Joey Riley Show in Branson and has performed the National Anthem to open MSU's Lady Bears and men's Bears basketball games as well as the Springfield Cardinals baseball games.
+He has made guest appearances on the Mickey Gilley Show and the Joey Riley Show in Branson and has performed the National Anthem to open MSU's Lady Bears and men's Bears basketball and baseball games, men's hockey and soccer games, as well as the Springfield Cardinals baseball games.